 MACE 6314 (3-3-0) Ministry with Adults

 This course is designed to help students identify foundational issues of effective educational ministries with adults (married and single) in the local church.
 Adult developmental theories, ministries, programs, and educational approaches appropriate with adults will be included.
 Special attention will be given to reaching adults for Christ, church membership and ministry involvement.
-Online.
+Fall, Online.

 MACE 6315 (3-3-0) Ministry with Senior Adults

 This course is a study of the characteristics, needs, and potential of later adulthood.
 A review of biblical and theological foundation for senior adult ministry will be considered.
 Special emphasis will be given to church and education programming for ministry with seniors.
-Online.
+Spring, Online.